What are the two departments that carry the most weight with customer acquisition?

 These are just some simple tips to ensure your CAC rate stays low.
 Apart from these, another tip is to provide stellar customer service.
-We are moving into a customer-centric world, and quality customer service can help increase retention and thus reduce CAC.
+We are moving into a customer-centric world, and quality customer service can help increase retention and thus reduce customer acquisition costs.

-In the next section, we’ll look at tools that can help you reduce the customer acquisition cost.
+In the next section, we’ll look at tools that can help you reduce the CAC.

 Tools that Help Reduce CAC